Providing a patient with dental crowns is a trusted method to restore severely damaged teeth.

-From start to finish the procedure takes about a week in total, with one or two try-in appointments being involved upon demand by your dentist.
+From start to finish the procedure takes about 2-3 weeks in total, with a handful of try-in appointments being involved upon demand by your dentist.
 The procedures performed in each visit including the preparation, the try-ins and the fitting are pain-free.
 Your dentist will most definitely produce a temporary crown to protect your prepared teeth during the fabrication phase.

 While it is very common to have a single damaged tooth crowned, extensive crownwork on multiple teeth may also be indicated.
 Crowns are excellent for smile makeovers as they can greatly improve your appearance by evening out your teeth in shape, size, colour and alignment.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.